m-use/colormyskirt/README.md

 # colormyskirt
-Project intended for Google IO
+This project intended for Kate Pond at Google I/O 2017.
+Attendents will be able to go www.colormyskirt.com and choose a color.
+The LED lights on Kate's skirt will change based on the color chosen.